June 26, 2018

 The link between form, scale and size is one that defines the natural world.
 The reason insects don’t grow as large as cows is because then they couldn’t be insects.
 They are constrained because they have evolved to meet the challenges of the world and the forces that act on them.
 Surface tension is as great a threat to insects as gravity is to larger animals such as humans because while a human covered in a film of water merely has to carry a pound of extra weight, a fly would have to carry many times its own weight.
 Conversely an insect falling from the top of a house won’t suffer at all while a person would have a big problem if gravity took hold of them.

 This fundamental law even applies to related animals.
 For example, if the gazelle were to evolve into a much larger and heavier creature, its form would change dramatically.
-If it wanted to maintain its ability to move around quickly, it would need much thicker and shorter legs to support its weight.
-It would end up something that looks like a rhinoceros, and that is precisely what happened when the common ancestors of gazelles and rhinos went their separate ways.
+If it wanted to maintain its ability to move around quickly, it would need much thicker and shorter legs to support its increased weight.
+It would become something that looks more like a rhinoceros than a big gazelle.
+And that is precisely what happened when the common ancestors of gazelles and rhinos went their separate ways.

 We can see similar issues arising when it comes to the functioning of businesses.
 This is perhaps most famously documented in the work of C Nothcote Parkinson, the creator of his eponymous law and also the author of a book which details how an organisation’s size affects its form and function.